pblahaorcl/mykv/README.md

 # Key-Value Store implementation

 ## Description
-This document provides an overview of the design and architecture of the Key-Value Store project.
+Key-Value Store implementation.
 The project is structured into several key components, each responsible for different aspects of the key-value store's functionality.
 The DAL manages low-level storage operations, the B+ tree provides efficient data structure operations, transactions ensure atomicity and isolation, and collections group related key-value pairs together.

 ## Design Architecture